TelegramTools/TLMerger/README.md

 This couldn't be possible without [Telethon](https://github.com/LonamiWebs/Telethon), and his great creator, [Lonami](https://github.com/Lonami), who always was ready to answer some questions and helping in development.

-And also without [PyInstaller](https://www.pyinstaller.org/), which I used to build the binaries.
+Thanks to the [PyInstaller](https://www.pyinstaller.org/) team for their great tool, which I used to build the binaries.

 Also, huge acknowledgements to Telegram for making such a great messenger!